dhananjaysinghsengar/ListAnimal/ListAnimal/README.md

     - gradlew tasks
     - gradlew run

+- Using Dockerfile
+		- Docker engine installation is a prerequisite in your environment.
+		- download the Dockerfile available with the project.
+		- Create a folder with name AnimalInformation and copy Dockefile in AnimalInformation directory
+		- execute `docker build -t listanimal .` (Build also will run the application and will display result in the end)
+		- Once docker image is build successfully, execute - `docker run -it listanimal`
+		- You will enter into container inside /ListAnimal/ListAnimal working directory
+		- Execute `./gradlew run`
+		- The result should display as mentioned in the Output pattern section

 ### Output pattern
 Loggers have been set up to capture web service response and final output.
 Please find below a sample output-
 ***********************************************************************************